Club News

 Sunday Working Parties

-The river has been badly impacted by the storms and floods of 2024 into 2025.
+The river was badly impacted by the storms and floods of 2024 into 2025.
 It will be interesting to find out how the changes have impacted the fish stocks and where the fish holding spots are.
-Please be careful if you take a walk upstream of Llay Road Bridge.
+A lot of improvements have already been made and the river is recovering.
+Please be careful if you wade upstream of Llay Road Bridge as there are several very deep pools in particular above the island and above the Two Bridges.

 2025 Season